 Who is a Carer?

-Unpaid carers are those that provide care out with a work contract or as voluntary work regardless of whether they are in receipt of welfare benefits, pensions or income from other types of employment.
+They are not paid for the care or support they provide as it is out with a work contract or a voluntary work contract however they may be in receipt of welfare benefits, pensions or income from other types of employment.

 Falkirk & Clackmannanshire Carers Centre